 Once you know you’ve been attacked, the first step is to disconnect your system from the Internet and the Network if you are connected.
 Change all your passwords and other sensitive information and check if any of your accounts has been compromised using another clean computer.
 Check your bank accounts for any fraudulent transactions and immediately inform your bank about the Trojan in your computer.
 Then scan the computer for issues and seek professional help for removing the RAT.
 Consider closing Port 80.
 Use a Firewall Port Scanner to check all your Ports.

 You can even try to back-track and know who was behind the attack, but you’ll need professional help for that.
-RATs can usually be removed once they are detected, or you can have a fresh installation of Windows to complete remove it off.
+RATs can usually be removed once they are detected, or you can have a fresh installation of Windows to completely remove it off.

 Common Remote Access Trojans